croisen/unstd-c/README.md

 -   [x] Have a custom exit status
 -   [x] Make the C runtime object
 -   [x] Pass the usual args to main via inline assembly
--   [ ] Make a generic syscall function
+-   [x] Make a generic syscall function
+-   [ ] Implement the syscalls as c functions